red-rackham/Ragger/README.md

 You can save chunks for later use:

-1. **Add a chunk to your custom list**:
+1. **Add chunk(s) to your custom list**:
    ```
    🔧 add 2
+   🔧 add 2 3 5
    ```
-   This adds chunk #2 from the most recent search results to your personal archive.
+   This adds chunk #2 from the most recent search results, or multiple chunks #2, #3, and #5 to your personal archive.

 2. **List your saved chunks**:
    ```